BrunoLeaoT/Photo-Id-Deep-Learning/README.md

 The class of the image, in this case: Humpback whale or Right whale

 ### 2 - http://127.0.0.1:5000/identify
-Route to indentify in a image, the individual.
+Route to indentify in an image, the individual.
 Only works for Humpback, feel free to make it work with right whale.

 ##### params:
 - image1: Image of the humpback whale, in png or jpg format.